Dean85e/portfolio-project-3/README.md

 * As a user i would also like to see where my insurance premium decreased and why.

+## Users Expect

+* As a young person i expect my premium to be expensive.

+* As a driver of an old vehicle i expect an increase on my total premium.

+* As driver with many penalty points i expect an increase on my total premium.

+* As a driver with many years no claim bonus i expect a decrease on my total premium.

+* As a driver if my vehicle engine size is small i expect a decrease on my total premium on the other hand if my engine size is large i expect an increase on my total premium

 # Testing

 ## Validator Testing